Skip to main content

 • emotional

 • “Amnesia: The Dark Descent is a very overrated horror game that is extremely outdated compared to the horror games released today.
-I found the game to be immensely tedious, combined with the most dry and boring story I have ever come across.
+I found the game to be immensely tedious, combined with the driest and most boring story I have ever come across.
 I bought this game on sale for around £2 and still think it wasn't worth it.”

-• “Boring storyline, even more boring/simple puzzles, tedious, awful controls.”
+• “Boring storyline, even more boring and simple puzzles, tedious, awful controls.”

 • stability